MPS-Basic/MPS-Basic/docs/coding_techniques.md

 by c++ rule.

 So in short,
-- Interface class defines the input and output of fucntions that its derived class must have.
+- Interface class defines the input and output of functions that its derived class must have.
 - By deriving new class from the interface class, we can guarantee that all the derived classes have same input and output.